ConnerFosterCS/CS-261-Assignment-1/README.md

 # CS-261-Assignment-1
 Assignment Completed On 01-21-2020

-Assignment Description: This assignment was for an analysis of algorihms class so expectedly, the first assignment was to utalize 4 different sorting algorithms such as merger sort and bubble sort.
+Assignment Description: This assignment was for a Data Structures class.
+The first assignment was to utalize 4 different sorting algorithms such as merger sort and bubble sort.
 There are 4 different sorting programs written in c.

 Program Example Run: